RP2/bay-punks/docs/automated-maintenance.md

 ### 1. 🚀 **Streamlined Processing**

-- Runs individual scripts in sequence for better transparency
-- Scrapes new concert data from configured sources
+- Scrapes new concert data from configured sources to `raw.json`
-- Processes data with duplicate detection and merging
+- Processes data with `process-databases.js` (includes all filtering and cleanup)
-- Automatically verifies new artists on Spotify (in-memory)
+- Automatically verifies new artists on Spotify using `spotify-verify.js`
 - Preserves existing Spotify verification data

 ### 2. 📊 **Smart Statistics**